karprabha/ticTacToe/readme.md

 Basic information regarding this program -
 1. Made in C++
 2. Used standard headers
-3. Random function is used for Computer vs Player mode
+3. rand function is used for Computer vs Player mode

 ## Author
 This program is developed by Prabhakar Yadav